Turning Struggles Into Stories

 And most creatives either don’t take that distance—or don’t know what to look for once they do.

-So the experience stays in one of three states:
+So the experience usually falls into one of three patterns.

 Each of those leads to the same outcome: